 - defined in the Glossary constitutes a violation of this Policy.
 Students and Employees reported as having engaged in Sexual Misconduct are subject to investigation for violating this Policy.
 Should an investigation result in a Finding that this Policy was violated, the violator may be subject to sanctions as defined herein. - 1.4.
 Applicability of this Policy.
-This Policy applies to all students, faculty, staff, and Third Parties within the System or its Components' Education Programs or Activities and prohibits Sexual Misconduct committed by or against students, faculty, staff, or Third Parties.
-The Policy applies to: - 1.4.1. all incidents of Sexual Misconduct; - 1.4.2. all incidents of Sexual Misconduct occurring on or after the effective date of this Policy; - 1.4.3. all incidents of Title IX Sexual Harassment; and - 1.4.4. with the exception of incidents of Title IX Sexual Harassment, all incidents of Non-Title IX Sexual Misconduct occurring prior to the effective date of this Policy are controlled by the Policy in effect at that time. - 1.5.
+This Policy applies to all students, faculty, staff, and Third Parties within the System or its Components' Education Programs or Activities and prohibits Sexual Misconduct, as defined in the Glossary, committed by or against students, faculty, staff, or Third Parties. - 1.4.1.
+This Policy applies to: - All incidents of Sexual Misconduct (including Title IX Sexual Harassment and Non-Title IX Sexual Misconduct) occurring on or after the effective date of this Policy; and All incidents of Title IX Sexual Harassment, regardless of when they occurred or were reported. - 1.4.2.
+All incidents of Non-Title IX Sexual Misconduct occurring prior to the effective date of this Policy, regardless of when such allegations are reported, are controlled by the Policy in effect at the time the incidents occurred. - 1.4.2.1.
+Incidents of Non-Title IX Sexual Misconduct occurring over a period of time are controlled by the Policy in effect at the time the last incident occurred. - 1.5.
 Supersedes Existing Policies.
 In the case of allegations of Sexual Misconduct, this Policy supersedes any conflicting Sexual Misconduct procedures and policies set forth in other Component policies. - 1.6.
 Equal Access.
 Each Component shall ensure, to the greatest extent practicable, equal access for Students enrolled at or Employees of the institution who are persons with disabilities.
 The Component shall make reasonable efforts to consult with a disability services office of the Component, advocacy groups for people with disabilities, and other relevant stakeholders to assist the Component with complying with the Component's duties under this Policy. - 1.7.
 First Amendment Rights.
 Freedom of speech and principles of academic freedom are central to the mission of institutions of higher education.
-Constitutionally protected expression cannot be considered Sexual Misconduct under this Policy. - 1.8.
+Constitutionally protected expression cannot be considered

+- Sexual Misconduct under this Policy. - 1.8.
 Biennial Policy Review.
 This Policy shall be reviewed each biennium and, with approval of the System's governing board, shall be revised as necessary. - 1.9.
 Notice of Non-Discrimination.
 The System complies with Title IX of the Higher Education Amendments of 1972 (Title IX), which prohibits discrimination on the basis of sex in Education Programs or Activities; Title VII of the Civil Rights Act of 1964 (Title VII), which prohibits sex discrimination in employment; Campus Sexual Violence Elimination Act (SaVe); Violence Against Women Act (VAWA); and the Clery Act.
-Sexual Misconduct constitutes a form of sex discrimination prohibited by Title IX and Title VII.
+Sexual Misconduct constitutes a form of sex discrimination prohibited by Title IX and Title VII. - 1.10.

-- 1.10.
 Extent of Authority.
 This Policy applies to all incidents of Sexual Misconduct.
 However, provisions of the Policy that do not apply to Title IX Sexual Harassment are so indicated, as are provisions of the Policy that are exclusive to Title IX Sexual Harassment. - 1.11.
 Employment at Will.
 Nothing herein to the contrary shall be construed in derogation of the Texas State University System Board of Regents' employment-at-will policy.